 The Board aims at making a balanced, clear and comprehensive assessment of the Bank’s performance, position and prospects.
 An annual operating plan is reviewed and approved by the Board on an annual basis.
 Reports on financial results, business performance and variances against the approved annual operating plan are made available to the Board for review and monitoring on a monthly basis.

 Strategic planning cycles are generally from three to five years.
-The Bank’s strategic plan for 2021- 2024 was approved by the Board in July 2021.
-Progress of the implementation of the key initiatives in the strategic plan is reported to and reviewed by the Board and Executive Committee on a quarterly basis.
+The Bank’s strategic plan for 2021- 2024 was approved by the Board in July 2021 and reviewed by the Board in November 2022.
+The Board oversees and reviews from time to time the implementation of the strategic plan.

 The annual and interim results of the Bank are announced in a timely manner within two months after the end of the relevant year or period.
 Further, the Bank also publishes the Banking Disclosure Statement on a quarterly basis pursuant to HKMA’s requirements, which provides additional financial information to the public.

 The Directors acknowledge their responsibilities for preparing the accounts of the Bank.
 As at 31 December 2022, the Directors were not aware of any material uncertainties relating to events or conditions which may cast significant doubt upon the Bank’s ability to continue as a going concern.
 Accordingly, the Bank’s Directors have prepared the financial statements of the Bank on a going-concern basis.